snehasquasher/research-chat/README.md

 > A Retrieval Augmented Generation powered application to chat with your research papers.
 While you can directly start playing with ChatLore, you can also experiment with its various model settings (Chunk Size, Chunk Overlaps, Retrieval Methods and Text Splitter Methods).
 ChatLore provides evaluations after each response going off three major criteria: Answer Relevance, Context Relevance and Faithfulness.

-## Introduction

-This is a hybrid Next.js + Python app that uses Next.js as the frontend and Flask as the API backend.
-One great use case of this is to write Next.js apps that use Python AI libraries on the backend.

 ## How It Works

 ![image](https://github.com/snehasquasher/research-chat/assets/65848151/1bbbd3c8-d50b-4642-9ecb-5a0863e282ab)